DotConnect – pipes plugin for Nuke

-DotConnect is an easy to use keyboard shortcut that manages hidden inputs.
+DotConnect is an easy to use keyboard shortcut I made to manage hidden inputs.
 Just one hotkey does all the work.

-It does not use any Python callbacks, custom nodes, or expressions – instead it works with Dots and their labels.
+It does not use any callbacks, custom nodes, or expressions – instead it works with just Dots and their labels.

 This is a super lightweight and simple script – for a more comprehensive and advanced alternative,